Regular Expressions

 Anchors

 By default, regexp will match anywhere in the text.
 You can use line and word anchors to specify additional restrictions regarding the position of matches.
 These restrictions are made possible by assigning special meaning to certain characters and escape sequences.
 The characters with special meaning are known as metacharacters in regular expressions parlance.
-In case you need to match those characters literally, you need to escape them with a \ (discussed in Escaping metacharacters section later in this chapter).
+In case you need to match those characters literally, you need to escape them with a \ character (discussed in the Escaping metacharacters section later in this chapter).

 • ^ restricts the match to the start-of-line